How to Remove Dog Hair from a Car Interior

 Why Dog Hair Is So Difficult to Remove

-Dog hair does not simply sit on top of fabric — it weaves into the individual fibers of seat upholstery, carpet pile, and floor mat texture.
+Dog hair does not simply sit on top of fabric, it weaves into the individual fibers of seat upholstery, carpet pile, and floor mat texture.
 The hair shaft has a microscopic scale structure that acts like a hook, locking individual strands into fabric at angles that make them resistant to straight-pull vacuuming.
-A standard household vacuum pulls straight up — it misses most of what is actually embedded.

 Add to this that dogs tend to occupy the same spots repeatedly, concentrating massive amounts of hair in specific areas like the back seat, rear cargo area, and passenger-side footwell.
 After months of accumulation, the hair compacts into a dense mat that requires mechanical agitation to break apart before it can be extracted.